-Assistance (continued) For pupils with hearing impairments, be careful when signing numbers and mathematical signs.
-In particular, please be careful when signing the following: Q3: 1⁄2 1⁄4 1⁄3 3⁄4 Q7: triangle, square, rectangle, circle, hexagon Q8: 3⁄4 Q9: fourth Q17: line of symmetry Q29: rectangle Q30: left may be explained as not taken.
-Guidance for administering the test to pupils with a visual impairment is contained in the relevant modified test pack.
+Assistance For pupils with hearing impairments, be careful when signing numbers and mathematical (continued) signs.
+In particular, please be careful when signing the following: Q3: half Q6: triangle, square, octagon, circle Q11: $\frac{1}{2}$ Q15, 32: left can be explained as not spent Q20: sign half turn in a neutral space away from the diagram Q29: left can be explained as not used Q30: sign $\frac{1}{4}$ in a neutral space away from the diagram. • Guidance for administering the test to pupils with a visual impairment is contained in the relevant modified test pack.
 If reading questions to a pupil, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
 For the aural section of this paper there is an optional pupil script that you may provide to pupils to access this part of the test.
 Please refer to page 10 of this document for further guidance.
 You must not explain any subject-specific terminology.
-If any other word in a question is unfamiliar to pupils, you may explain it, or show them objects or pictures to help them understand.
-The examples below illustrate how to deal with some common queries.
+If any other word in a question is unfamiliar to pupils, you may explain it, or show them objects or pictures to help them • The examples below illustrate how to deal with some common gueries.
 Q. What does 'fraction' mean?
 A. I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
 Q. What does '>' or '<' mean?
 A. I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
-Before the test begins Review the list of pupils with any particular individual needs, e.g. pupils who may need to use the optional pupil script for the aural questions, or who may need support from a scribe or a transcript made at the end of the test.
-Ensure that you know how to administer any access arrangements correctly by referring to the 2018 key stage 1 access arrangements guidance.
+Before the Review the list of pupils with any particular individual needs, e.g. pupils who may need to test begins use the optional pupil script for the aural questions, or who may need support from a scribe or a transcript made at the end of the test.
 The optional pupil script for the aural questions can be found at the back of this document.
 Please photocopy it for the pupils who need it.
-Check that there are enough test administrators to maintain supervision and support during the test.
-You should consider the possibility that at least one test administrator might need to leave the room with a pupil.
-Ensure that you understand how to deal with issues during the tests.
-What to do at the start of the test Check that seating is appropriately spaced and that no pupil can see another pupil's test paper.
-Check that pupils don't have mobile phones or other disruptive items.
+What to do Check that seating is appropriately spaced and that no pupil can see another pupil's test at the start paper. of the test Check that pupils don't have mobile phones or other disruptive items.
 Check that pupils don't have any materials or equipment that may give them extra help.
 Ensure that each pupil has a copy of mathematics Paper 2: reasoning.